The Fate of the Furious: Plot

-When Dom expresses frustration with Cipher, she reveals his ex-lover and DSS agent Elena Neves, along with their son, whose existence Dom was unaware of, having kidnapped both to secure his loyalty.
-Cipher sends Dom to retrieve a nuclear football held by the Russian Minister of Defense in New York City.
+It is revealed that Cipher secured Dom's loyalty by holding hostage his ex-lover and DSS agent Elena Neves, along with their baby son, whose existence Dom was unaware of.
+Cipher sends Dom to retrieve a nuclear football held by the Russian Minister of Defense in New York City in his 1971 Plymouth GTX.
 With Raldo's help, Dom briefly evades Cipher and persuades Deckard and Owen's mother, Magdalene, to assist him, offering to arrange the Shaw brothers' freedom from government custody if they rescue his son from Cipher's plane.
-Cipher hacks into the electronic systems of several cars, remotely controlling them via auto drive, causing them to block the convoy so Dom can take the football.

 The team intercepts Dom in their cars, but he escapes and seemingly kills Deckard.
-Letty catches up to Dom and takes the football but is nearly killed by Cipher's enforcer, Connor Rhodes, before Dom stops him and forces the football from Letty.
-In retaliation, Cipher allows Rhodes to execute a tied-up Elena in front of Dom, threatening to kill his son next if he fails to follow her orders again.
-Dom infiltrates a military base in Russia, using the EMP device to disable security and activate a nuclear submarine, allowing Cipher to hijack it and attempt to use its arsenal to trigger a nuclear war.
+Letty takes the football but is nearly killed by Cipher's enforcer, Connor Rhodes, before Dom stops him and forces Letty to return the football.
+In retaliation, Cipher has Rhodes kill Elena in front of Dom, threatening to kill his son next if he fails to follow her orders again.
+Dom infiltrates a military base in Russia, using the EMP device to activate a nuclear submarine, allowing Cipher to hijack it so she can use its arsenal to trigger a nuclear war.

-They are intercepted by the team, who shut down the submarine's nuclear weapons and drive toward the gates that would prevent the sub from leaving to the sea, while being pursued by separatists.
-Deckard, who faked his death with the help of Magdalene and Dom's former crew members Leo and Santos, teams up with Owen and infiltrates Cipher's plane to rescue Dom's son.
-Once Deckard reports that the child is safe, Dom turns on Cipher and kills Rhodes before rejoining his team.
-Cipher fires an infrared homing missile at Dom's Charger, but he breaks away from his team and lures the missile to the trailing submarine.
-The team blocks Dom from the explosion as the submarine is destroyed.
-After defeating Cipher's henchmen, Deckard confronts Cipher, who escapes by parachute.
+The team intercepts, shutting down the submarine's nuclear weapons and driving toward the gates to prevent the sub from leaving to the sea.
+Deckard, who faked his death with the help of Magdalene, teams up with Owen and infiltrates Cipher's plane to rescue Dom's son.
+Once Deckard reports that the child is safe, Dom turns on Cipher and kills Rhodes.
+Cipher fires an infrared homing missile at Dom's Charger, but he lures the missile to the trailing submarine, which is destroyed.
+Deckard confronts Cipher, but she escapes from the plane by parachute.

-Mr. Nobody informs Dom's team that Cipher is still at large.
-Hobbs has his record cleared and is offered his DSS job back but declines to spend more time with his daughter.
+Hobbs has his record cleared and is offered his DSS job back, but declines in order to spend more time with his daughter.
 Deckard delivers Dom's son, setting aside differences, and is accepted into the family.
-Dom names his son Brian and celebrates with friends.
+Dom names his son Brian and celebrates with everyone at a rooftop dinner.